 - Safe Ingredient

-The main chemical used by Aeroseal is vinyl acetate polymer, which is the same ingredient used for bubble gum.
-It is non-flammable and non-toxic.
+The main chemical used by Aeroseal is vinyl acetate polymer, the same ingredient used for bubble gum.
+As a result, it is non-flammable and non-toxic.
 Even better, it is also mold resistant.

 - Quick and Easy Fix